frothkoetter/cdw/README.md

 ## Lab 10 - Data Visualization

-You can explore this dashboard -
+A example of dashboard:

 ![](images/dataviz-010.png)

-or create a new dashboard by the following steps:
+A quick way to create a new dashboard by the following steps:

 Navigate to DataVisualizaton and click on NEW DATASET